Born Not Delivered

 I’m Melinda Balint, I offer birth and postnatal support, in person or online.
 I consider myself as an advocate for positive birth experiences, helping families in making informed decisions.

 The area I cover

-I can cover most of London, living in Canary Wharf, connections are quite good to get to most places whithin an hour.
+I can cover most of Thanet, Kent living in Broadstairs, connections are quite good to get to most places, even parts of London.

 Getting in touch

 I’m more than happy to have an initial chat online in a time that suits us both to get to know each other a bit.
 For this you can send me an email, get in touch on my website or give me an old fashioned call!